gloveboxes/Raspberyy-Pi-Pico-2-W-Altair-8800/README.md

 # Raspberry Pi Pico Altair 8800

+## Project Heritage

+This project is a microcontroller implementation of the [Altair 8800 Emulator on Embedded Linux](https://github.com/gloveboxes/Altair-8800-Emulator).

 ## Clone With Submodules

 This project bundles Pimoroni's Pico helper libraries as a git submodule.